cosmobobak/viridithas/README.md

 </div>

-Viridithas is a free and open source chess engine, that as of 2024-08-22 is the strongest chess program written in Rust, and the strongest chess program by a UK author.
-These claims are based on my own personal tests and aggregate results from multiple public rating lists.
-If these claims are no longer true, it's likely due to the hard work of some of my friends in the chess-programming community, most likely the authors of [Stormphrax](https://github.com/Ciekce/Stormphrax) & [Black Marlin](https://github.com/jnlt3/blackmarlin).
+Viridithas is a very strong chess playing program, developed in his current form since 2022-04-10.

+Viridithas is enormously fond of the [Stormphrax](https://github.com/Ciekce/Stormphrax) chess engine.
 The Viridithas project prides itself on using original training data for its neural networks.

-Viridithas is a command-line program that can be used from the terminal or can communicate with a graphical user interface over the UCI protocol.
+Viridithas is a command-line program that can be used from the terminal or that can communicate with a graphical user interface over the Universal Chess Interface.

-For an overview of the features of Viridithas, see the [viri-wiki](https://cosmo.tardis.ac/files/2023-02-20-viri-wiki.html).
+Some writing on the internals and development of Viridithas can be found on [his author's website](https://cosmo.tardis.ac).

 ## Building Viridithas

 If you just want one of the official releases of Viridithas, check out the **Releases** tab on the right.
 If you want to build a specific version of Viridithas from source (say, the latest and greatest master commit) then follow these instructions:

 0. Before following any of these instructions, make sure you have [Rust](https://www.rust-lang.org/tools/install) installed.
-You may also need to install the `clang` C compiler for tablebase probing support.
+   You may also need to install the `clang` C compiler, as Viridithas relies on [Fathom](https://github.com/jdart1/Fathom) for tablebase probing support.
-1. Clone this repository to your machine via `git clone https://github.com/cosmobobak/viridithas`.
+1. Clone this repository to your machine via `git clone git@github.com:cosmobobak/viridithas.git`.
 2. Enter the source directory via `cd viridithas`.
-3. (optional, likely unnecessary) select the branch you'd like to compile via `git checkout <BRANCH_NAME>`.
-4. Download the corresponding neural network for the version of Viridithas that you are compiling and save it in the source root as `viridithas.nnue.zst`.
+3. Download the corresponding neural network for the version of Viridithas that you are compiling and save it in the source root as `viridithas.nnue.zst`.
    All of Viridithas's neural networks can be found in the releases of the [viridithas-networks](https://github.com/cosmobobak/viridithas-networks) repo.
-Networks are stored seperately from this repo due to file-size considerations.
+   Networks are stored seperately from this repo due to their considerable size.

     **If you just want the latest neural net**, you can download it with the command `curl -s "https://api.github.com/repos/cosmobobak/viridithas-networks/releases/latest" | grep -o '"browser_download_url": "[^"]*' | awk -F'"' '{print $4}' | xargs -L 1 wget -O viridithas.nnue.zst`.

-5. Build Viridithas.
+4. Build Viridithas.

    **On Windows**, run
    ```